 - A. In an election cycle, an applicant or certified candidate may not make qualified campaign expenditures, as defined in Oakland Municipal Code section 3.12.040, in excess of the expenditure limit for the covered office, subject to adjustment under Section 3.15.200, as follows: - 1.
-For Mayor: four hundred seventy thousand dollars (\$470,000). - 2.
-For City Auditor: two hundred thousand dollars (\$200,000). - 3.
-For City Attorney: two hundred thousand dollars (\$200,000). - 4.
-For City Councilmember-at-large: two hundred thousand dollars (\$200,000). - 5.
-For District City Councilmember: one hundred fifty thousand dollars (\$150,000). - 6.
-For School Board Director: seventy-five thousand dollars (\$75,000). - B. An applicant or certified candidate may petition the Executive Director, on a means developed by the Commission, to release the candidate from the applicable expenditure limit under Subsection A. - C. The Executive Director shall release a candidate who has submitted a petition under Subsection B from the applicable expenditure limit if the candidate cvidence demonstrates, and the Director verifies, that the sum of any of the following amounts exceeds the applicable expenditure limit by any amount: - 1.
+For Mayor: five hundred thousand dollars (\$500,000); - 2.
+For City Auditor: two hundred fifty thousand dollars (\$275,000); - 3.
+For City Attorney: two hundred fifty thousand dollars (\$275,000); - 4.
+For City Councilmember-at-large: two hundred fifty thousand dollars (\$275,000); - 5.
+For District City Councilmember: one hundred fifty thousand dollars (\$150,000); - 6.
+For School Board Director: one hundred thousand dollars (\$100,000). - B. An applicant or certified candidate may petition the Executive Director, via a means developed by the Commission, to release the candidate from the applicable expenditure limit under Subsection A. - A. The Executive Director shall release a candidate from the applicable expenditure limit if the evidence demonstrates, and the Director verifies, that the sum of any of the following amounts exceeds the applicable expenditure limit by any amount: - 1.
 The value of all contributions received by another candidate for the same covered office, plus all Democracy Dollar proceeds disbursed to that candidate to date under Section 3.15.120, plus the value of Democracy Dollars assigned to that candidate but not yet disbursed; - 2.
 The value of independent expenditures opposing the candidate who submitted the petition; and - 3.
-The value of independent expenditures supporting another candidate for the same covered office.
+The value of independent expenditures supporting another candidate for the same covered office. - B. If the Executive Director determines that release from the applicable expenditure limit is required for an applicant or certified candidate under Subsection C, the Commission shall continue to disburse Democracy Dollar proceeds to the candidate, pursuant to Section 3.15.120, up to an amount that: - 1.
+Does not exceed the maximum amount of Democracy Dollar proceeds available to the candidate under 3.15.130; and - 2.
+Does not cause the sum of the total Democracy Dollar proceeds disbursed to the candidate plus the value of all monetary or in-kind contributions received by the candidate to exceed the applicable expenditure limit under Subsection A. - C. Within five (5) business days of the date on which a candidate submits a petition under Subsection B, the Executive Director may do both of the following: - 1.
+Review the petition and determine whether the candidate's release from the applicable expenditure limit is required under Subsection C;